Artistic Director: Barbara Phillips

 Assistant Rehearsal Director

 Keaton is a multi-disciplined dancer and performer with an extensive background in ballet, jazz, modern, lyrical, and rhythm tap.
-Keaton has been dancing at the age of three, but most notably are her several years of tutelage under the direction of Barbara Phillips.
-Through dancing with RPM Tap Ensemble since 2007, Keaton has studied with inspirational professionals including Acia Gray, Dianne Walker, Lane Alexander, Katherine Kramer, Tasha Lawson, Martin “Tre” Dumas, Derick Grant, Lisa La Touche, Nicholas Young, Michelle Dorrance and many others.
+Keaton began dancing at the age of three, but most notably are her several years of tutelage under the direction of Barbara Phillips.
+Through dancing with RPM Youth Tap Ensemble since 2007, Keaton has studied with inspirational professionals including Dianne Walker, Sam Weber, Lane Alexander, Nicole Hockenberry, Tasha Lawson, Martin “Tre” Dumas, Derick Grant, Lisa La Touche, Nicholas Young, Michelle Dorrance and many others.
 Recently, Keaton has come full circle with the privilege of serving as the Assistant Director of RPM Tap Ensemble.
 In addition to RPM, Keaton enjoys passing on the traditions of tap to the next generation as a tap instructor and choreographer in studios including that of Third Coast Rhythm Project and San Antonio Dance Academy since 2016.
 Newly, Keaton has been developing herself as a choreographer where she has had the opportunity to present award-winning works across the state of Texas.

 In 2012, Keaton was selected by Michelle Dorrance as an understudy in Dorrance’s suite that was performed in JUBA!
 Masters of American Tap Dance presented by Chicago Human Rhythm Project at the Eisenhower Theater in the Kennedy Center for the Performing Arts in Washington D.C.
 Keaton was the first recipient of the Rhythmic Souls Tap Scholarship awarded through the Dance Council of North Texas in 2012.
 In 2014, Keaton was also awarded the Buster Cooper Tap Scholarship through the Dance Council of North Texas.
 Keaton has appeared in numerous concerts and events including Chicago Human Rhythm Project’s JUBA! at the Museum of Contemporary Art, Third Coast Rhythm Project’s Jazzed on Tap, Sole to Soul’s Participant Showcase, Houston’s Space City Tap Festival’s Showcase, and as a soloist in the Dance Council of North Texas’ Before-the-Show Show.